Hybeecodes/drone-api/README.md

 ## Assumption
-- No Authentication is required
+- No Authentication is required (Although, in a real world scenario, authentication would be required [JWT, OAuth, etc])
 - Medications are being stored in the database at the point of loading a drone